Cairns Champion of the Underdog

 Mulgrave River Cairns

-The Mulgrave River is a system incorporating the East Mulgrave River and West Mulgrave River, later meeting the Russel at the coast.
+The Mulgrave River south of Cairns is a system incorporating the East Mulgrave River and West Mulgrave, later meeting the Russell at the coast.

 The catchment system includes Queensland’s highest mountains, Bellenden Ker and Bartle Frere.
 In addition this catchment is also Australia’s highest rainfall area.